jozic/Casper/README.md

  - tags page which lists all tags ad number of posts (ugly, but works)
  - all external links are open in new tab (target="_blank")
  - updated to be compatible with Ghost 2.x
+ - removed google+ share button
+ - patreon button on each post

 ## Build zip